 - Their support staff were always very friendly.
 Not just courteous, but they felt genuinely friendly.

-- The ability to use Git AND use it in for both push and pull operations.
+- The ability to use Git AND use it for both push and pull operations.

 - PHP errors were output to a file within my home folder on the server.
 This makes debugging problems much easier.

 Overall, I thought SiteGround had an impressive platform, but while their support staff were super friendly, a couple of them seemed like they needed a little more training on advanced features.
 Four years later, and this has continued to be my experience, and that of others I’ve talked to.
 They try oh so hard to be helpful and friendly, but sometimes you just can’t get the answer you need.
 So… what about WP Engine?